 A house favorite at The Metropolitan Opera, he has performed numerous productions with the esteemed company.
-Favorite engagements with the house include his Metropolitan Opera début as Pang in Turandot; Bardolfo in Falstaff; Tinca in Il tabarro; Little Bat in their first production of Susannah under James Conlon; and their productions of Le nozze di Figaro, Die Zauberflöte, Lady Macbeth of the Mtsensk District, The Merry Widow, Iolanta, La traviata, Falstaff, Manon, Das Rheingold, Ariadne auf Naxos, and Billy Budd.
-Also a house favorite at Houston Grand Opera, he has performed the role of Will Tweedy in the world première of Cold Sassy Tree with repeated performances at Atlanta Opera, Austin Lyric Opera, Lyric Opera of Kansas City, Opera Omaha, San Diego Opera, and Opera Carolina; Remendado in Carmen; Lurcanio in Händel’s Ariodante and Tamino in Die Zauberflöte, both of which he later performed at New York City Opera; and for their production of Das Rheingold.
+Favorite engagements with the house include his Metropolitan Opera début as Pang in Turandot, Bardolfo in Falstaff, Tinca in Il tabarro, Little Bat in their first production of Susannah under James Conlon, and their productions of Le nozze di Figaro, Die Zauberflöte, Lady Macbeth of the Mtsensk District, The Merry Widow, Iolanta, La traviata, Falstaff, Manon, Das Rheingold, Ariadne auf Naxos, and Billy Budd.
+Also a house favorite at Houston Grand Opera, he has performed the role of Will Tweedy in the world première of Cold Sassy Tree with repeated performances at Atlanta Opera, Austin Lyric Opera, Lyric Opera of Kansas City, Opera Omaha, San Diego Opera, and Opera Carolina; Remendado in Carmen; Lurcanio in Händel’s Ariodante and Tamino in Die Zauberflöte, both of which he later performed at New York City Opera; and in their production of Das Rheingold.
 As an alumnus of the Houston Grand Opera Studio, his numerous performances there include Tybalt in Roméo et Juliette, St. Stephen in Four Saints in Three Acts, and Michael Daughtery’s Jackie O.

 Highlights of John’s considerable European and international career include Montverdi’s Vespro della Beata Vergine 1610 and Adrastro in Traettas’ Antigona with the Théâtre du Châtelet; Lurcanio in Ariodante at the Gran Teatre del Liceu and de Vlaamse Opera; Endimione in Martín y Soler’s L’abore di Diana at the Gran Teatro del Liceu; St. Stephen in Four Saints in Three Acts at the Edinburgh Festival; Bill in Jonathan Dove’s Flight with de Vlaamse Opera; Novice in Billy Budd with Teatro Carlo Felice; Lysander in A Midsummer Night’s Dream and Endimione in Martin y Soler’s L’abore di Diana at Teatro Real; Emilio in Partenope at the Göttingen Händel Festspiele; Teseo in Traetta’s eclectic reform opera Ippolito ed Aricia with Opéra national de Montpellier; Ozia in Mozart’s only, rarely performed oratorio Betulia liberata with Christophe Rousset and Les Talen Lyriques; and Marzio in Mozart’s prodigal opera seria Mitridate, re di Ponto at Festival Internacional de Música y Danza de Granada.